Top 5 Reasons to Visit Hanoi

 Roadside breweries, traffic madness, and high humidity are the core of the vividly chaotic spirit of Vietnam, which is especially intense in the streets of Hanoi, the beautiful capital of the country, which is located 130 kilometers away from the sea, lying on Song-Koi (Red River).
-If you are still deciding why you should go and explore Hanoi and you are not sure what you can expect from this city, we bring you our top five reasons for visiting Hanoi that won’t leave you indifferent.
+If you are still deciding why you should go and explore Hanoi and you are not sure what you can expect from this city, we bring you best tourist attractions in hanoi and top five reasons for visiting Hanoi that won’t leave you indifferent.

 1. The incredible mixture of cultures